camidulce/data_chart/README.txt

   html and css, sass
-  Icons: Font Awesome (fortawesome.github.com/Font-Awesome) Used data from the following websites: Census and Federal Reserve Bank St. Louis
+  Icons: Font Awesome (fortawesome.github.com/Font-Awesome) Used data from the following websites: Census and Federal Reserve Bank St. Louis Used Federal Reserve Bank St. Louis API/ charted internet usage (not used here though)

 Future Plans: